gaverhae/blog/blog/content/md/posts/2021-02-28-bash-merge-sort.md

 done
 echo finished >& 3
 ```

+Now, the fifo is open for writing once, on the `exec` line, and will remain
+open until the current Bash process finishes or we explicitly close it with an
+equivalent `exec 3>&-`.

 As it will obviously very quickly become very cumbersome to manage file
 descriptors as numbers manually, you can (if you're not stuck in the stone age,